 However, processing venison or other wild game meats isn't just about getting it off the bone and into the freezer.
 It's also about knowing how to prepare the meat in order to get the best flavor.

-Venison is gamey, and so is bear, moose, and certain kinds of game birds.
-Because these are wild animals, there’s no way around the fact that you will have to deal with a wild taste.
-Here are some ways to battle that.
+Venison has a gamey flavor, and so is bear, moose and certain kinds of game birds.
+If you're participating in exotic game hunting, there's a whole plethora of tastes and varieties you'll encounter.
+Because these are wild animals, there's no way around the fact you'll have to deal with a wild taste.

 Proper Cleaning & Cooling Techniques

 The first step in removing the gamey taste from wild venison or other meats is to properly clean the animal.
 A concrete rule is to remove the innards as quickly as possible.
 By removing the hot offal from the gut cavity, you give the rest of the muscles a better chance of cooling and stopping enzyme production.
 Once you have the animal gutted, it's time to prepare the animal for cleaning.